A Brief History

 The arrival of David Muyskins as pastor in 1959 began a new era of full-time pastoral leadership.
 In 1960 and 1961 the Community House was expanded and by the mid-1960s about thirty new members had joined the congregation.

 Following David Muyskins there were three short pastorates but with the arrival of James O’Connell in 1981 another new era began, the era of longer tenures.
-Three of the last four pastors have been the three longest tenured pastors in the church’s history.
-While this has added some stability, the chronic struggle of the small size of the congregation remains.
+Three of the last five pastors have been the three longest tenured pastors in the church’s history.